andreasmrg-droid/Automotive-Empire/Supporting Files/GDD.md

 **Fuel contracts & price fluctuation:** fuel price fluctuates weekly on global economy events.
 Teams can lock multi-week contracts at the current price to hedge.
 Base fuel consumption differs per championship (Cars sheet).

+**Corporate tax (S40.14):** the `Taxes` term is a **seasonal** charge, not weekly — corporate tax on the season's net profit, deducted once at season end (not in the weekly cycle).
+See §24 for the rate formula, the CFO's role, and the season-profit basis.

 **Living fuel price (S35.3):** the per-kg cost the player actually pays is `BASE (CR 2.0/kg) × Fuel_Price_Multiplier`, where the multiplier is economy-driven within the